bmonews2018/info/en-US/info/seafarer.md

 ### 2.8.
 Can I make a comment on the employer?

-Yes you may by tapping on company’s detail > Write review
+Yes, you may by tapping on Company’s Detail > Write Review.

 ### 2.9.
 Where are the reviews/comments from when I check the detail information of an employer?

 Comments and reviews come from other seafarers using the app.

 ### 2.10.
-If I forget my email address, how can the Customer Service team help to track back my email address?
+If I forget my email address, how can the customer service team help to track back my email address?

-You can provide information such as your name or address and Customer Service team may able to find relevant department to help trace back your email based on the information provided.
+You can provide information such as your name or address and customer service team may able to find relevant department to help trace back your email based on the information provided.

 ### 2.11.
 Will I be able to tag other locations in their post other than the given location options provided?